 Business Finance Guarantee loans can help small and medium businesses access credit for cashflow, capital assets and projects related to, responding to or recovering from the impacts of COVID-19.
 You can apply for Business Finance Guarantee loans until 30 June 2021.

 The scheme supports the provision of scheme loans to viable businesses.
-It encourages banks and non-bank deposit takers, like Nelson Building Society, to lend where otherwise they may not by the Government taking up to 80% of the loan’s default risk.
+It encourages banks, non-bank deposit takers (non-banks) and non-deposit taking lenders to lend where otherwise they may not by the Government taking up to 80% of the loan’s default risk.
 Borrowers are still liable and must pay back the debt, with interest, in the usual way.

 What the scheme provides